open-telemetry/opentelemetry-specification/specification/api-tracing.md

 The API MUST accept the following parameters:

-- The operation name.
+- The span name.
 This is a required parameter.
 - The parent Span or parent Span context, and whether the new `Span` should be a root `Span`.
 API MAY also have an option for implicit parent context extraction from the current context as a default behavior.